Pair-Labs-op/Blue-Can-Coffee/README.md

 - Make it more **startup / investor-ready**
 - Convert it into a **GitHub-style premium README**

-Tell me what level you want: **basic / professional / startup-grade**.
+Tell me what level you want: **basic / professional / startup-grade**